 Closed: None

 *Temporarily closed from Tuesday, September 24th to Friday, September 27th, 2024.
-Admission fees: Adults (high school students and above) 1,000 yen, junior high school students 800 yen, children 500 yen, free for children under elementary school age
+Admission: Adults (high school students and above) 1,000 yen, middle school students 800 yen, children 500 yen, free for children under elementary school age.

-Admission fee: Adults (university students and above) 1,000 yen, high school students and below free
+Admission fee: Adults (university students and vocational school students and above) 1,000 yen, high school students and below free

 Access and parking information